LFPy/LFPykit/README.md

 -----

-A basic usage example using a mock 3-segment stick like neuron, treating each segment as a point source, computing the extracellular potential in ten different locations alongside the cell geometry:
+A basic usage example using a mock 3-segment stick like neuron, treating each segment as a point source in a linear, isotropic and homogeneous volume conductor, computing the extracellular potential in ten different locations alongside the cell geometry: